cloudspinners/spin-dojo-image/README.md

-# spin-dojo-image-base
+# spin-dojo-image

+*NOTE:* _This is not a ready-to-use project, it's more like an executable cocktail napkin that I'm using to sketch out ideas for building, testing, and delivering infrastructure projects._

 This project builds a docker image that you can use with the [dojo](https://github.com/kudulab/dojo) tool to have a consistent local development environment for working with infrastructure code, with useful tools preinstalled.
+It is the base image for [spin-tools](https://github.com/cloudspinners/spin-tools), which adds some scripts that help to manage infrastructure projects.

-Tested and released images are published to dockerhub as [kiefm/spin-dojo-image-base](https://hub.docker.com/r/kiefm/spin-dojo-image-base)
+Tested and released images are published to dockerhub as [kiefm/spin-dojo-image](https://hub.docker.com/r/kiefm/spin-dojo-image).

+## What's in here

+In addition to basic useful utilities, the image includes terraform, inspec (rspec-based testing framework), bats (shell script-based testing framework), the aws CLI (note, this is an old version because of compatibility issues with Alpine linux not having glibc).

 # How-to guides